spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/multidimensional-array.md

 ## Problem description

 On the project level, developers use plugins stack, not all structures are needed and can be supported.
-Multidimensional arrays make configuration difficult.
+Multidimensional arrays make configuration hardly upgradable.
 This check will verify that multidimensional arrays should have max 2 levels inside.

 ## Example of code that causes an upgradability error: